klegaultguthrie/Kickstarter-Analysis/README.md

 ## Analysis and Challenges
 The data was comiled into pivot tables and charts to assist with interpretation and visualization of the data set.

-The chart below depicts the impact of launch date on the success, failure and cancellation of thetre projects:
+The chart below depicts the impact of launch date on the success, failure and cancellation of theatre projects:

 ![Theatre_Outcomes_vs_Launch](https://github.com/klegaultguthrie/Kickstarter-Analysis/blob/main/Theatre_Outcomes_vs_Launch.png)

+The gretest challenge in this excercise was the conversion of the Unix Timestamp into a readable format, although this task was relatively straight forward.

+The chart below depicts the impact of fundraising goals on the scucess of plays:
+![

 ### Analysis of Outcomes Based on Launch Date